-I’m curious about YOUR thoughts on recess…How does recess seem to affect your class?
+I’m curious about YOUR thoughts…How does recess seem to affect your class?
 Does your school/district have a ‘recess time limit’?
-Another aspect of this debate is the choice of some teachers to take away recess time as a consequence for negative behavior.
-Do you take away recess as a punishment?
+Do teachers take away recess as a punishment?
 Does it work for you?
 If not, how do you feel about it?
 I’d be grateful if you’d let me know in the comments below.
 As always, thanks for your time!

 - Grading Papers – 5 Ways to Tame the Stack